 Straight thermowell has the same diameter for the entire insertion length.
-They are simple to fabricate and possess good rigidity and offers protection against corrosion and erosion.
+They are simple to fabricate and possess good rigidity and offer protection against corrosion and erosion.

-Stepped thermowell has stepped diameters; Normally at the tip, they have a smaller (typically 1/2″) diameter while a larger diameter (Typically 3/4″) at the top.
-Due to decreased thermal inertia at the process end, these thermowells allows smoother velocities and respond more rapidly to temperature changes than their straight counterparts.
+Stepped thermowell have stepped diameters; Normally at the tip, they have a smaller (typically 1/2″) diameter while a larger diameter (Typically 3/4″) at the top.
+Due to decreased thermal inertia at the process end, these thermowells allow smoother velocities and respond more rapidly to temperature changes than their straight counterparts.